Vitality-Fitness/cardiffsportsmassage.co.uk/content/covid-19.md

 * You demonstrate the same exercises or self massage with close guidance and feedback from myself.
 * Explanation of what I think should happen in the future regarding exercises, frequency and duration.
 * Accountability, I'll suggest when you should rebook another video appointment for follow-up and ensure you get the most out of the sessions.

+For any issues you feel are urgent please get in contact via the <a href="/contact_us">contact form </a>.

 Thanks to everyone for your support through this difficult time.
 Of course, if you have any questions please email or call me.